sugartitan/turing-ml2/README.md

-# Stroke Prediction Data Aalysis
+# Stroke Prediction Data Analysis
 2nd Project for Turing ML Module

 ## About this Part